Plymouth Historical Society, Inc.

 Plymouth, Pa 18651

-The PHS is also active in our community, participating in local events and in the preservation of historical sites such as the Avondale Mine Disaster Site in Plymouth Township.
+The PHS is also active in our community, participating in local events and preservation of historical sites such as our Avondale Mine Disaster Site in Plymouth Township.

 For more info, use the contact form below